3rd/9th Light Horse (South Australian Mounted Rifles): Post WW1 and WW2 History

+Post WW2 History

-In 1948, following the completion of the demobilisation process after the end of the Second World War, the Citizens Military Force—Australia's part-time volunteer army—was reformed, albeit on a reduced scale.
-At this time, the 3rd/9th Light Horse (South Australian Mounted Rifles) was re-formed in Adelaide in order to perpetuate four previously existing South Australian light horse regiments, the 3rd, 9th, 18th and 23rd Light Horse Regiments and the 2/9th Armoured Regiment.
+In 1948, following the completion of the demobilisation process after the end of the Second World War, the Citizens Military Force—Australia's part-time volunteer army—was re-organised, albeit on a reduced scale.
+At this time, the 3rd/9th Armoured Car Regiment (South Australian Mounted Rifles) was re-formed in Adelaide in order to perpetuate the previously existing South Australian light horse and Armoured regiments.

-Upon re-establishment in 1948 they adopted the Staghound armoured car, which it operated until 1956.
+Upon Unit re-establishment in 1948 the unit adopted the Staghound armoured car, which it operated until 1956.
 At this time, the Australian Army, following the British Army's lead, decided that armoured units would be tasked with anti-tank defence.
 As a result of this, the regiment was converted to an anti-tank regiment, equipped with Land Rover four wheel drives and 6-pounder static and towed 17-pounder anti-tank guns.
 This was only short-lived, however.
 In 1957, amidst widescale cutbacks in the RAAC, the regiment was close to disbandment.
-In order to save it from extinction, it was converted to an armoured reinforcement group, however, it never trained in this role and in 1960, when the Army adopted the Pentropic organisation, it reverted to the anti-tank role.
+In order to save it from extinction, it was converted to an armoured reinforcement group, however, it never trained in this role and in 1960, when the Army adopted the Pentropic organisation, it reverted to the anti-tank role as 3/9 South Australian Mounted Rifles.

 After the abandonment of the Pentropic organisation in 1965, the regiment converted to the cavalry role, equipped with Staghounds, Ferret scout cars and Saracen armoured personnel carriers.

-In 1976 the regiment was reduced to a Squadron and was equipped with the M113 Armoured Personnel Carrier, which it operated in the armoured reconnaissance role.
+In 1976 the regiment was reduced to a Squadron and was equipped with the M113 Armoured Personnel Carrier, which it operated in the armoured reconnaissance role and then the APC role from 1988.
+In the early 1990s the Light Horse title was re-added to the Units name to maintain historical linage and the allocation of unit colour patches (UCPs).
+The colour of the senior South Australian Regiment the 3rd Light Horse was adopted, being black over white, with the BDE colour white leading.
+The unit also reverted to the reconnaissance role.

-In 2006, the regiment converted from the armoured personnel carrier to the light cavalry role; in doing so it handed back its M113 APCs and began operating Land Rover four and six wheel drives.
-It then transitioned to operate the Protected Mobility Vehicle - Medium (Bushmaster) whilst converting again to dismounted Cavalry Operations.
-In 2025 the Squadron was re-equipped with the Hawkei (PMV-L) and G-Wagon SRV and recommenced conducting mounted cavalry operations.
+In 2006, the unit converted from the reconnaissance role in armoured personnel carriers to the light cavalry role; in doing so it transitioned from the M113 APCs and began operating in Land Rover four and six wheel drive vehicles.
+In 2014 the unit transitioned to Protected lift capability and operated the Bushmaster Protected Mobility Vehicle - Medium (PMV-M) whilst continuing dismounted Light Cavalry Operations, under direct command of the 10/27 BN Royal South Australia Regiment.
+In Nov 2022, 3/9 LH went under direct command of 1st Armoured Regiment & in 2025 was re-equipped with the Hawkei (PMV-L) and G-Wagon SRV and recommenced conducting mounted cavalry operations.
+Since establishment many members of the 3/9 LH have been attached to other Units and contingents and have seen active service in overseas conflicts in South-East Asia, East Timor, Solomon Islands, Iraq and Afghanistan, as well as Domestic Operations.